 Avoid food products from China

 I only buy food products that are made in the USA or other countries with high safety standards for pet products.
-I avoid anything made in China.
+I avoid food and treats from China but most toys should be okay.

 Click Here for a list of poisonous plants that should be removed from your home.